-And this development will not be restricted to the banking sector, as there are measures in place to roll out the new regimes, in a modified form, to all other parts of the regulated financial sector, including the bond, currency, and commodity markets.
-It is anticipated that this will happen in early 2018.
+These regimes will not be restricted to the banking sector, as there are measures in place to roll them out next year, in a modified form, to all other parts of the regulated financial sector, including the bond, currency, and commodity markets.

 Our financial services manual covers the regimes, new rules, implications and future developments.